fritids/wordpress-gallery/readme.txt

 Yes.
 As of version 0.5 you can do this by going to Gallery -> Settings then selecting "Enable pager" then in the drop down that appears select "Thumbnails" and then in the next drop down select the sizes you would like your thumbnails to be.
 They will be included after the gallery.

+= How do I order the images? =

+When in the Gallery section simply drag the images in to the order you want.

 == Screenshots ==

 1. The main admin page which shows options to add a new image and view and edit images currently in the gallery.